Leo32onGIT/committed-bot/README.md

 Discord bot for the Committed Tibia guild

-On the server (assumed working directory is `/var/git/committed-bot`)
+On the server:
+assumed working directory is: `/var/git/committed-bot` assumed data director is: `/home`

 1. Create a `prod.env` file to pass the variables to docker from: `src/main/resources/application.conf`
 ```
 TOKEN=XXXXXXXXXXX